OxalisCommunity/oxalis/doc/install/install-v2.md

 1. Copy and edit the file `oxalis-global.properties` from `oxalis-distribution/target/oxalis-distribution-<your_version>-distro/etc` to you `OXALIS_HOME` directory.

+1. Copy your keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME` directory.

 1. Copy and edit the sample logback configuration files, just like you did with `oxalis-global.properties`.

-    The value of the property `oxalis.ap.identifier` can be found in the file `access-points.csv`
+1. The value of the property `oxalis.ap.identifier` can be found in the file `access-points.csv`

-1. Copy your keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME` directory.

 1. Copy the file `oxalis.war` into your Tomcat deployment directory:

-        copy oxalis\oxalis-master\oxalis-distribution\target\oxalis-distribution-1.18-SNAPSHOT-distro\jee\oxalis.war \u
-        sers\steinar\opt\apache-tomcat-7.0.32\webapps
+        cp oxalis-distribution/target/oxalis-distribution-2.0.2-distro/oxalis.war /users/steinar/opt/apache-tomcat-7.0.32/webapps

 1. Deploy `oxalis.war` to Tomcat